wou-cs/wolfit/README.md

 You can optionally give the name of a subreddit as the first parameter.
 By default the script will load from [`/r/learnpython`](https://www.reddit.com/r/learnpython/).

 *Note* -- This is script is not terribly resilient and may fail with some title and body formatting issues because of the source data from Reddit.
+Still, it should load *some* posts allowing you have some data to work with.
+You can point the tool at other subreddits as well - just run `python load_reddit_posts.py --help` to see how to do this.